aponce6/Diversity-in-Cornell-Economics.github.io/pages/resources.md

     <br/>
     <br/>
     <br/>
-    If you have any suggestions for resources or research to include, feel free to email us at
+    <strong>If you have any suggestions for resources or research to include, feel free to email us at
     <br/>
     <br/>
-    speakingeconomics@gmail.com
+    speakingeconomics@gmail.com</strong>
 <br/>
 <br/>